suyinglim97/Data-Analyst-Portfolio/README.md

 Hello hello! 👋

 ### 💻 I'm Suying, an Aspiring Data Analyst
+‼️ Currently looking for a data analyst role, preferably in Penang or remote.

 #### Here are some things about me ✨
 👩🏻‍💻 An engineer by training with 2.5 years of experience as a Product Development Engineer in the semiconductor industry <br>